FDA Drug Safety Communication:

 - inability to get or keep an erection

 - swelling of your face, tongue or throat

 Buprenorphine (Belbuca) may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).

 Dispose of any medication as soon as it becomes outdated or is no longer needed.
-Remove any unused films from their foil packages and flush down the toilet.
+Immediately dispose of any medication that is outdated or no longer needed through a medicine take-back program.
+If you do not have a take-back program nearby or one that you can access promptly, then remove any unused films from their foil packages and flush them down the toilet.
 Throw away the foil packaging in the trash.
 Do not flush buprenorphine (Belbuca) down the toilet in the foil packages or cartons.